Economic impact

 - Create higher value jobs, long after the construction phase ends

-- Add £154 million to the local economy during the construction phase of the project, from a combination of new jobs, more business activity and increased demand for services
+- Add £109 million to the local economy per year during the construction phase of the project, through a combination of more business activity and increased demand for services

-- Add a further £37-57 million per year to the local economy once the data centre is up and running
+- Add up to £52 million per year to the local economy once the data centre is up and running

 - Produce £2.3 million per year in business rates, which helps to fund public services locally